-Read about the National Teacher Shortage
+Read About the National Teacher Shortage

 Across the country, severe teacher shortages, especially in small towns and urban areas, mean trouble for some schools districts.
-Teachers with emergency or out-of-field credentials are commonplace in schools due to the teacher shortage.
+Teachers with emergency or out-of-field credentials are commonplace in schools due to the national teacher shortage.
 In some areas, many public school teachers have neither a college major nor minor in their primary field.

 Special Certification Options

 Because of the teacher shortage in specific high-need areas, you may be able to get a temporary per diem teaching certificate if you have pertinent education and/or job experience in a subject area.
 This will allow you to start teaching while gradually taking classes toward your permanent teacher certification.
 For more information on emergency and provisional teacher certificates, see our teaching certification article.

 Subject Areas Affected by the National Teacher Shortage

 While states and cities report widely differing needs, there are some clear commonalities among the specialties most needed today.
 The national teacher shortage has created the severest demand for the positions listed below: